lambire

 - L'ala dell'uccello ha lambito l'acqua mentre volava. — The bird's wing skimmed the water as it flew.

-Toccare leggermente la superficie di qualcosa, come fa l'acqua che bagna appena.
+Toccare leggermente la superficie di qualcosa, come fa l'acqua che bagna appena una riva.

 English: to lap (of water)

-- Le onde lambivano dolcemente la riva. — The waves lapped the shore gently.
+- Le onde lambiscono dolcemente la riva. — The waves gently lap the shore.

 - Il fiume lambisce le mura della città. — The river laps the city walls.

-Toccare o avvolgere leggermente, come una fiamma che si muove su una superficie.
+Toccare o avvolgere leggermente, come una fiamma che sfiora una superficie.

 English: to lick (of a flame)